|Commly used commercial names

 Pangasius, Basa (especially in Canada and Australia), Swai (especially in the US), Cream Dory (especially in Middle East, Philippines and Singapore) and Sutchi (especially in Singapore)

 Fillet, Portion, Cube, Steak, HGT, Butterfly, Whole round

 ||All year round

 ||All year round, it takes approximately from 8 to 10 months for the fish to fully grown and be ready for harvesting

 ||HACCP, HALAL, BRC, IFS, ISO 22000, ASC

-Pangasius is getting more and more popular in the world thanks its heath and nutrition.
-The fish was exported to 132 countries and territories in 2018, including demanding markets such as the EU, Brazil, USA, Australia and Canada.
+Pangasius is getting more and more popular in the world thanks to its health and nutrition.
+The fish was exported to 132 countries and territories in 2018, including demanding markets such as the EU, Brazil, USA, Australia, and Canada.

 There are nearly 100 pangasius factories in Vietnam, most of which are located along the Mekong Delta.
-The majority of these establishments are equipped with advanced equipment and technology, allowing several automatic stages of production line and producing added value products.
+Most of these establishments are equipped with advanced equipment and technology, allowing several automatic stages of production line, and producing added value products.